Paintball: Gameplay

 Paintball is played with a potentially limitless variety of rules and variations, which are specified before the game begins.
 The most basic game rule is that players must attempt to accomplish a goal without being shot and marked with a paintball.
 A variety of different rules govern the legality of a hit, ranging from "anything counts" (hits cause elimination whether the paintball broke and left a mark or not) to the most common variation: the paintball must break and leave a mark the size of a US quarter or larger.
 Eliminated players are expected to leave the field of play; eliminations may also earn the opposing team points.
 Depending on the agreed upon game rules, the player may return to the field and continue playing, or is eliminated from the game completely.

 The particular goal of the game is determined before play begins; examples include capture the flag and elimination.
 Paintball has spawned popular variants, including woodsball, which is played in the natural environment and spans across a large area.
 Conversely, the variant of speedball is played on a smaller field and has a very fast pace with games as brief as two minutes fifteen seconds in the (NSL) or lasting up to twenty minutes in the PSP (Paintball Sports Promotions).
 Another variant is scenario paintball, in which players attempt to recreate historical, or fictional settings.

 Tournament

 Tournaments are skill based competitions.
 These are often bracket tournaments with 5 person teams, taking place on Speedball (paintball) fields.
 Tournaments such as the NXL hold different events throughout the summer months all over the United States with a range of skill divisions.
 Other series such as the Ultimate Woodsball League (UWL) play tournaments with large teams on large wooded fields.
 The types of tournaments and applicable skill divisions vary wildly to serve the diverse interest of paintball competitors.

+The CPPS (Central Premier Paintball Series) is the leading paintball tournament event in the UK and only hosts tournament style paintball.
+Everything is played on sup air fields (inflatable bunkers on flat grass) and games are timed and scored.